catlee/aosa-volume2/raw/mailman/mailman.rst

   this fundamental model shift later.

 * Internationalize your application from the start.
-Do you want your application to only be used by the minority of the English-speaking world?
+Do you want your application to only be used by the minority of the world that speaks English?
   Think about how many fantastic users this ignores!
 It's not hard to set up internationalization, and Python provides lots of good tools for making this easy, many of which were pioneered in Mailman.
 I've even spun